mfherbst/ReducedBasis.jl/docs/src/examples/xxz_ed.md

 Now we can proceed by assembling the reduced basis.
 To that end we first choose a solver to find the lowest eigenvectors of ``H``, which in this case is the [`LOBPCG`](@ref) solver.
-Since the XXZ model as defined above harbors degenerate ground states at some parameter points, we need to target more than one eigenvector during truth solves using the `n_target` argument.
+Since the XXZ model as defined above harbors degenerate ground states at some parameter points, we need to choose the right solver settings to account for that.
-Different eigenvalues are then distinguished up some tolerance `tol_degeneracy`.
+To obtain only the ground state subspace, we set `n_target=1` and different eigenvalues are then distinguished up some tolerance `tol_degeneracy`.
 The general solver accuracy is set via the `tol` keyword argument:

 ```@example xxz_ed; continued = true
-lobpcg = LOBPCG(; n_target=L+1, tol_degeneracy=1e-4, tol=1e-9)
+lobpcg = LOBPCG(; n_target=1, tol_degeneracy=1e-4, tol=1e-9)
 ```

 Next, we need to restrict our surrogate to a certain domain in the ``(\Delta, h/J)`` parameter space and define a discrete grid of points on that domain.